SanmiCY/learngit/readme.txt

-git is version control sytem
-git is free
+git is distributed version control sytem git is free